csuermann/virtual-smart-home/readme.md

 1. In the Alexa Developer Console click on 'Smart Home' in the side menu
 1. Paste the value of the FunctionArn (from step 20) as 'Default Endpoint' as well as for 'Europe / India'
 1. Click Save
+1. Your own backend should now be set up!
+Congratulations!

+## Configuring Node-RED
+Now you need to configure your Node-RED instance to use _your_ backend instead of the official one.
+Note that you cannot use multiple backends in parallel.

 1. Open the `settings.js` file of your Node-RED installation and add the following just before the closeing "}"

     ```javascript